PikaKight/Hackerrank-practice/README.md

-This is my answers to hackerrank practice
+This is a Repository for my coding practice